 A converted prepaid Android phone also serves as a terrific Bluetooth mp3 player for workouts and running.

 Update: I’ve had the chance to use my three prepaid-phones-converted-to-mp3-players for several months now.
 I still like the LG the best, which almost never interrupts me with updates or other annoyances.
 The Samsung phone works well too.
 The Motorola phone is a gigantic pain, frequently attempting to call to force activation of the device and attempting to perform other tasks and updates that interfere with my music.
-With all of these options, I’ve found it’s necessary to keep an eye on the charge, as these cheaper prepaid phones tend to last only a couple of days at most without a charge even when on standby.
+I’ve found it’s necessary to keep an eye on the charge for all three of these options, as these cheaper prepaid phones tend to last only a couple of days at most without a charge even when on standby.
 If extended battery life is important to you, you may want to consider some of the other options below.

 Where to buy: Search retailers like Best Buy, Target, Walmart and Amazon for deals on pre-paid phones, or buy directly from providers like Total Wireless or Tracfone.
 Get a coupon for 25% off Total Wireless by signing up for emails.